 - minutes from a pre-incorporation meeting—including details of the resolution, and a declaration by the chairperson that it was passed by 75 per cent of the votes.

 Consider whether your proposed corporation will have difficulty complying with any requirements of the CATSI Act.
+You may have found these when you were drafting your rule book.
 For example, you may want your corporation to have fewer than five members.
 You can apply to the Registrar for exemption from certain provisions of the CATSI Act.
 Please note, the Registrar will only grant an exemption if satisfied the rule is inappropriate for your corporation or it imposes an unreasonable burden.
 There are also limitations on the Registrar's powers to exempt.
 For details, see the policy statement on exemptions (129kb pdf)

 If you wish to be granted an exemption, you will need to attach a completed PDF form to your application.